telerik/teststudio-docs/docs/automated-tests/source-control/git/branch-management.md

 ---
 # Branch Management For Git Source Control

-As of version 2017.R2 Test Studio supports management of Git branches in remote and local repositories.
+Test Studio supports management of Git branches in remote and local repositories.

 ## Remote Repository